PavlidisLab/rdp/docs/api.md

 - `organUberonIds` a set of Uberon identifiers that the user has added to its profile as organ systems
 - `ontologyNames` and `ontologyTermIds` two lists of corresponding ontology names and term IDs (new in 1.5.0)

+!!! warning

+    If an ontology cannot be retrieved by `ontologyNames`, a `400 Bad Request` status will be emitted in the response.
+    You should use the [list all categories/ontologies](#list-all-terms-in-a-categoryontology) endpoint prior to supplying terms.

+    No error will be produced if some of the terms do not exist, however no results will be returned.

 ## Search genes

 Search user genes by symbols.